All resources

 7 min read

-What does TDEE mean?
+What TDEE means

 The fastest way to get your TDEE is to use the TDEE calculator.
 Enter your sex, age, height, weight, and activity level, and the result is ready in a few seconds, along with calorie targets for weight loss, maintenance, and weight gain.
+The rest of this guide walks through the calculation piece by piece so you can see where the number comes from.

-The basic TDEE formula
+The TDEE formula

-The TDEE formula has two parts:
+The TDEE formula

 TDEE = BMR × activity factor

 The pieces work together.
 If you increase how active you are without changing your body size, your TDEE goes up.
-If you lose weight, your BMR drops a bit, and your TDEE drops with it.
+If you lose weight, your BMR drops a little, and your TDEE drops with it.

-Step 1: Calculate your BMR
+Step 1: calculate your BMR

-- Men: BMR = 10 × weight (kg) + 6.25 × height (cm) − 5 × age + 5
+• Men: BMR = 10 × weight (kg) + 6.25 × height (cm) − 5 × age + 5

-- Women: BMR = 10 × weight (kg) + 6.25 × height (cm) − 5 × age − 161
+• Women: BMR = 10 × weight (kg) + 6.25 × height (cm) − 5 × age − 161

 For a quick number that handles unit conversions for you, the BMR calculator does the same calculation in one step.

-Step 2: Choose your activity level
+Step 2: choose an activity multiplier

 Five standard activity categories cover most people.
 Pick the one that best describes a typical week, not your most active week.

-- Sedentary (1.2): little or no exercise, mostly desk work.
+• Sedentary (1.2): little or no exercise, mostly desk work.

-- Moderate (1.55): moderate exercise 3 to 5 days per week.
+• Moderately active (1.55): moderate exercise 3 to 5 days per week.

-- Very active (1.725): hard exercise 6 to 7 days per week.
+• Very active (1.725): hard exercise 6 to 7 days per week.

 Take the BMR from Step 1 and multiply it by the activity factor from Step 2.
 The result is your TDEE in calories per day.
 That is the number that, on average, will keep your weight roughly the same if you eat at it consistently.